Ran-Jia/GeoStack/README.md

     m.run()
     ```

-5. Final result is saved as `xgb_stage2_test.csv`.
+5. Final result is saved as `stacking/output/stacking_features/xgb_stage2_test.csv`.

 ## Scripts
-- `data/input`: original train and pred dataset
+- `stacking/data/input`: original train and pred dataset
-- `data/output/stacking_features`: stage 1 features
+- `stacking/data/output/stacking_features`: stage 1 features
-- `stacking/base.py`: stacking module
+- `stacking/stacking/base.py`: stacking module
-- `main.py`: train and predict program
+- `stacking/main.py`: train and predict program

 ## Detailed scrips

 - `base.py`:
   - Base models for stacking are defined here (using sklearn.base.BaseEstimator).
-  - Some models are defined here. e.g., XGBoost, Keras, Vowpal Wabbit.
+  - Some models are defined here. e.g., XGBoost, Keras.
   - These models are wrapped as scikit-learn like (using sklearn.base.ClassifierMixin, sklearn.base.RegressorMixin).
   - That is, model class has some methods, fit(), predict_proba(), and predict().